What's your exercise personality? Are you more willing to run until you drop or keep pumping weights until your muscles turn to jelly?

 However, strength training will sometimes raise your heart rate.

-Lifting free weights and using resistance bands are forms of strength training.
+Lifting free weights and using resistance bands are forms of this training.
 Yoga and Pilates are also types of exercise that focus heavily on strength training.

 Cardio and strength training both offer specific benefits, but they share many advantages as well.